 A multi-pocketed diaper bag when out and about is a lovely item, though if you’re on a tight budget a regular backpack can do the job just as well.

 For sensitive skin, wipes that are as close to water wipes as possible work well.
 Since they are 99% water, you don't have to have a science degree to know exactly what you’re putting on your baby’s skin.
+To soothe and prevent diaper rash, Matys' organic diaper cream protects your baby's skin with all-natural ingredients.

 Newborns don’t need to be bathed very regularly and professionals are now advising delaying bathing or limiting baths to a few times a week until baby is a little older.
 In the meantime, you can wash your baby using a technique known as ‘topping and tailing' to keep them clean and smelling fresh.